Designing a reflective AI ideation toolkit to help designers reason about AI behavior, values, and implications early.

 EARLY EXPLORATION

-To understand these gaps, we mapped designers’ ideation processes and storyboarded the moments when they paused, questioned, or reframed their concepts.
+To understand these gaps, we mapped designers’ ideation processes and storyboarded moments when they paused, questioned, or reframed their concepts.

 Across these explorations, it revealed 3 key points in early AI ideation that shaped our first prototype.